dapr/quickstarts/tutorials/workflow/csharp/README.md

 This folder contains tutorials of using the Dapr Workflow API with C#.
 All examples can be run locally on your machine.

+Before you start, it's recommended to read though the Dapr docs to get familiar with the many [Workflow features, concepts, and patterns](https://docs.dapr.io/developing-applications/building-blocks/workflow/).

 ## Prerequisites

 - [Docker Desktop](https://www.docker.com/products/docker-desktop/)